Skip to main content

 Butternut is ready when the skin color changes from green to fully tan-beige with no green striping remaining, and the rind resists a thumbnail firmly.
 The vine connection at the stem should be hardening and beginning to look corky.
 Days from planting give you a rough guide, but color and rind firmness are more reliable indicators than calendar dates.

-Related reading: Freezing vs. Canning - when to freeze butternut vs. when long-term pantry storage of the whole fruit makes more sense
+Related reading: Squash Vine Borer - timing, identification, and why C. moschata has an advantage; Freezing vs. Canning - when to freeze butternut vs. whole-fruit pantry storage

 Growing Butternut Squash?
 Track your harvest value and break-even date in the Garden ROI app.